programming-hero-web-course-4/b10a8-gadget-heaven-sorupchakraborty/README.md

 1. **Price Limit on Cart**: Prevent adding items if the total cart value exceeds $1000.
 2. **Purchase Confirmation Modal**: After purchase, users see a confirmation and are redirected to the homepage.
 3. **Dynamic Page Titles and Favicon**: Each page has a unique title, enhancing the browsing experience.

----

-Thank you for exploring TechVerse!
-Feel free to clone the repository and run it locally or explore the live version linked above.